Guide for Drawing Flowers with Pens

 Here are some websites that let you download FREE stock images:

-*Taking your own photos is the best solution to create unique drawings and compositions.
+*Taking your own photos is the best solution to creating unique drawings and compositions.

 How to Create Smooth Lines with a Pen